University of North Alabama: History

-Following a reorganization in 1991, the university's administrative structure consists of four divisions: Academic Affairs, Business Affairs, Student Affairs and Advancement, each headed by a vice president.
+Following a reorganization in 1991, the university's administrative structure consists of four divisions.
 In 1993, the Board of Trustees, anticipating continued and steady enrollment growth, adopted a new master facilities plan to ensure that UNA will be equipped to accommodate 10,000 students.
+Kenneth D. Kitts became the 20th president of the University of North Alabama in March 2015.